jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-07-spring-training/draft/chapter-04.md

 But as dinner wound down and people left—Jordan back to his dorm, Maya to evening practice—and her parents retreated to give them privacy, Sophia felt anticipation building.
 Tonight.
 He'd said tonight he'd tell her.

-They sat in the living room, supervision maintained by her parents being upstairs with the bedroom door open, and Ethan pulled a folder from his backpack.
+They sat in the living room, supervision maintained by her parents being upstairs with the bedroom door open.
+The house felt quiet in that weighted way, like everything was holding its breath.

+Ethan pulled a folder from his backpack, and his hands were shaking.

 "Remember I said I had something to tell you?"

 Sophia's heart kicked up.
 "Yeah."

 "It's big.
+And I don't know if you'll think I'm brave or insane."
+He held the folder like it might explode, couldn't seem to decide whether to hand it to her.
+"I've been working on this since the restraining order hearing.
+Your dad's been helping me.
+And I need you to understand—I'm not doing this just for us.
+I'm doing this for me.
+Because I have to."

+"Ethan, you're scaring me."

-It changes things.
-But I think—I hope—it changes them in the right way."
-He handed her the folder.
-"Read this."
+"Good.
+I'm terrified."
+He finally handed her the envelope.
+"Read it."

-She opened it.
-Legal documents, official letterhead, language she didn't quite understand at first.
-Then the header came into focus:
+She opened it with shaking hands.
+Legal documents, official seals, language that took a moment to process.
+Then the heading came into focus:

-PETITION FOR EMANCIPATION - ETHAN DAVID PRICE
+**PETITION FOR EMANCIPATION - ETHAN DAVID PRICE**

-Sophia looked up.
-"You're—what is this?"

-"I filed for legal emancipation on February 20th.
+The world tilted.

+"You're—" She looked up at him.
+"You filed to legally emancipate from your father?"

+"February 20th.
 The day after the hearing."
-Ethan leaned forward, hands clasped, intense in that way he got when something mattered.
+He was pacing now, that caged energy he got when processing huge things.
 "If the judge grants it, I become a legal adult at seventeen.
-Free to make my own decisions about school, living arrangements, finances, everything.
-My dad can't control me anymore."
+Free to make my own decisions about school, living arrangements, finances.
+Everything.
+My dad loses all legal authority over me."

 "Can he—does he know?"

 "He will when he's served the papers.
 Probably next week."
 Ethan met her eyes.
 "Sophia, I'm not doing this just for us.
 I'm doing it for me.
 Because I'm tired of living under his control, tired of every choice being filtered through his approval, tired of hockey and expectations and being who he wants instead of who I am."

 Sophia's hands shook as she read through the documents.
 Financial plan.
 Academic record.
 Character references.
+Michael Chen listed as legal advisor.
 He'd been building this case for months.

-"Your dad's been helping you," she said, finding Michael Chen's name as legal advisor.
+"My dad's been helping you," she said, finding his name.

 "Since January.
 I asked him not to tell you because I wasn't sure it would work.
 Didn't want to get your hopes up."
-Ethan took a breath.
+Ethan stopped pacing, sat beside her on the floor.
 "The hearing is April 15th.
 If the judge grants emancipation, I'm legally free.
 I can finish school where I want, choose college without his interference, make decisions about my own life."

 "And if she denies it?"

-"Then I wait until July 16th when I turn eighteen naturally.
-Either way, I'm getting free.
-This just accelerates the timeline."

-Sophia set down the folder, mind racing.
-"This is huge."

-"I know."

-"If you win—"

-"When I win."

-"If you win, your dad loses all legal authority over you.
-He'll be furious."

-"He already is.
-This just makes it official."
-Ethan's jaw set.
-"I'm done letting him weaponize the courts.
-He used restraining orders to control me, so I'm using emancipation to free myself.
-Fighting back with the same system he tried to use against us."

-"But you're seventeen.
-Don't you need money, housing, all of that?"

-"I have a trust fund from my grandmother that releases when I'm eighteen.
-I can access it early with emancipation.
-That covers college.
-Your parents said I can stay here this summer if needed.
-I have plans, Sophia.
-Real plans that don't depend on him."

-She looked at this boy who'd become so much more than she'd expected—not just her boyfriend, not just her science fair partner, but someone fighting for his own autonomy in ways that terrified and amazed her equally.
+"Then I wait.
+July 16th.
+Seventy days.
+But Sophia, if I win—when I win—I'm free.
+Legally free to choose where I live, what I do, who I'm with.
+No more restraining orders or supervision requirements because there's no parent to enforce them.
+Just us, making our own choices."

+She wanted to believe it.
+Wanted to feel the hope radiating from him.
+"Your dad won't let you go without a fight."

+"I know.
+That's why I have to be ready for anything."
+He took her hands.
+"But I need you to understand—I'm doing this whether you approve or not.
+I can't live under his control anymore.
+Can't keep letting him weaponize courts and isolation and money to dictate my life.
+I need to fight back.
+I need to prove I'm my own person."

+She set down the papers and took his face in her hands.
+"I think you're brave."

+"Yeah?"

+"The bravest person I know.
+You're not running away from your dad or toward me.
+You're running toward yourself.
+That's everything."

+He kissed her then—desperate and relieved and full of fear—and she felt the weight of what he was about to do settle over both of them.

+This wasn't just about their relationship.
+This was about a seventeen-year-old boy declaring independence from a billionaire father who'd spent his whole life controlling him.
+This was warfare.

+"What happens if you lose?" she asked when they broke apart.

+"Then I wait.
+July 16th.
+Seventy days.
+But Sophia, if I win—" His voice broke with hope.
+"If I win, I'm free.
+We're free.
+No more Robert controlling everything.
+Just us."

-"When's the hearing?" she asked.
+Sophia felt tears sting her eyes—joy and fear tangled together.
+"When's the hearing?"

-"April 15th."
+"April 15th.
+Three weeks."

-"That's three weeks after you leave.
-I want to be there."
+"I want to be there."

 "You can't.
 It's in Massachusetts."

-"Then I'll watch via video conference like you did for the restraining order hearing.
+"Then I'll watch via video conference.
 I'm not letting you do this alone."

-Ethan smiled, relieved and grateful and something else she couldn't quite name.
-"See?
-This is why.
-Not because you make decisions for me.
-Because you support me making my own decisions.
-That's what I need.
-What I've always needed."

-They sat with that for a moment, the weight of it settling.
-Then Sophia leaned forward and kissed him—door open upstairs, parents present, supervised and legal and real.

-"I'm proud of you," she said against his mouth.

-"For what?"

-"For fighting.
-For yourself.
-Not just for us."

-"It's the same thing.
-Fighting for myself means I get to choose you.
-That's the point."
+Ethan pulled her close, and she felt him shaking—not crying, just trembling with the enormity of it.
+"Thank you.
+For not thinking I'm crazy."

+"You're not crazy.
+You're fighting for yourself.
+That's the sanest thing you could do."

-They kissed again, deeper this time, and Sophia felt the future shifting into new shapes.
+They sat like that, holding each other, feeling the future shift into new possibilities.
 Emancipation.
 Freedom.
-Partnership built on choice instead of circumstance.
+Partnership built on choice.

-Upstairs, her father cleared his throat—the universal parent signal for "we're still here."

-They broke apart, laughing.

-"Three more days," Ethan said.
-"Then I go back and wait for the hearing."
+Ethan's phone rang.

+He glanced at the screen and his entire body went rigid.
+"It's him."

+"Don't answer."

+"He's called six times today.
+If I don't—" He answered, voice flat.
+"What?"

+Sophia couldn't hear Robert's words, but she could hear his tone—sharp, angry, controlled fury.

+Ethan's face drained of color.

+"How did you—" He stopped.
+Listened.
+His hand found Sophia's and gripped so hard it hurt.
+"You can't do that."

+More talking from Robert's end.

+"That's not legal."

+More.

+"I'll fight you."

+Then Robert said something that made Ethan close his eyes.

+"Monday," he said flatly.
+"Fine.
+I'll be there."

+He hung up.
+Sat frozen.
+Then looked at Sophia with devastated eyes.

+"He moved the hearing.
+April 1st.
+Three days from now.
+And he's filed an emergency petition for psychiatric evaluation.
+Claims I'm not mentally competent to request emancipation."

+The hope that had filled the room thirty seconds ago shattered like glass.

 "We wait for the hearing," Sophia corrected.
 "Together."